jlukenoff/get_settings/README.md

 ### Now you will need to configure which path the script should use to write files to:

 - Open the `config.json` file in the root directory of the repo.
-- Change the `PROJECTS_DIR` value to the absolute path of the folder where you would like the files to be written
+- Change the `PROJECTS_DIR` value to the absolute path of the folder where you would like the files to be written - Important: DO NOT end this path with a slash (`/`), this will break the script
 - Save and Exit

 ### This is not a necessary step but I recommend adding this alias to your .bash_aliases for ease of use, this can be done from the terminal like so: